* This is the Veterinary Version. *

 When cancer spreads from one organ to another, it is said to metastasize and the cancer itself is described as metastatic.
 The kidneys are a common second site for metastasis of cancers that begin in other organs, such as the lymph nodes.
 Up to half of dogs with cancer of the lymph nodes also develop cancer in their kidneys.
 In some cases, the cancer remains only in the lymph nodes and the kidneys.
 In others it also affects the brain.
 When cancer spreads to the kidneys, it usually takes the form of many small tumors.
 It can affect both kidneys and may result in the kidneys being unusually large and irregularly shaped.

 Signs of kidney tumors are usually general and can point to many different illnesses.
 Common signs include weight loss, loss of appetite, depression, and fever.
 Your veterinarian will need to eliminate other causes of these signs before confirming cancer.
-Occasionally, tumors that appear in both kidneys can cause enough damage that the dog will develop signs of late-stage chronic kidney disease and failure (see Kidney and Urinary Tract Disorders of Dogs: Chronic Kidney Disease and Kidney Failure).
-Pet owners who pay close attention may notice “lumps” in the dog's belly or an enlarged belly.
+Occasionally, tumors that appear in both kidneys can cause enough damage that the dog will develop signs of late-stage chronic kidney disease and failure (see Noninfectious Diseases of the Urinary System in Dogs : Chronic Kidney Disease and Kidney Failure).
+Pet owners who pay close attention may notice “lumps” in the dog’s belly or an enlarged belly.
 There may be blood in the urine, but it is usually too tiny an amount to see with the naked eye.

 Your veterinarian may suspect a tumor in the kidneys based on physical examination and careful consideration of your dog’s signs in the weeks and months prior to becoming ill.
 This suspicion can be confirmed with ultrasonography, x-rays, or contrast x-ray tests of the urinary tract.
 Cancer cells can also occasionally be found in the urine.
 A biopsy of the tumor is usually necessary to determine its type.